 For backpackers arriving by public transport, Llangollen is reasonably well served by local buses, or the nearest train station is six miles away in Ruabon (connections to Wrexham, Shrewsbury, and Chester) where buses frequently depart for Llangollen.
 There are further hosteling options available in Chester.

-Written by local enthusiast for Llangollen hostels
+Written by Travel Expert Llangollen

 Laura T